An Extreme Amplitude, Massive Heartbeat System in the LMC Characterized Using ASAS-SN and TESS: Modelling the eccentric ellipsoidal variations

 \citet{1995ApJ...449..294K} developed an analytical model (their Equation 44) for the flux variations produced by the tidal distortions produced by eccentric binaries at periastron. \citet{2012ApJ...753...86T} successfully applied this model to fit the light curves of the heartbeat stars observed by \textit{Kepler}.
 We fit the fractional flux $\delta F/F$ of the ASAS-SN and TESS light curves following \citet{2012ApJ...753...86T}.
 The fit contains six parameters: the amplitude scaling factor, $S$, a fractional flux offset, $C$, the true anomaly, $\phi(t)$, the angle of periastron, $\omega$, the orbital inclination, $i$ and the eccentricity, $e$,

 where

 and the eccentric anomaly ($E$) is derived from solving Kepler's transcendental equation (e.g., \citealt{2010exop.book...15M}).
-We performed this fit through the Levenberg-Marquardt chi-square minimization routine in \verb"scikit-learn" \citep{2012arXiv1201.0490P}.
-The errors in the parameters were derived from the covariance matrix.
+We performed a trial fit through the Levenberg-Marquardt chi-square minimization routine in \verb"scikit-learn" \citep{2012arXiv1201.0490P}.
+The parameters from the trial fit were then used to initialize a Monte Carlo Markov Chain sampler (MCMC) with 100 walkers, and was then run for 5000 iterations.
+We used the MCMC implementation through \verb"emcee" \citep{2013PASP..125..306F}.
+The errors in the parameters were derived from the MCMC chains.

 These fits do not capture the depth of the minimum or the height of the maximum completely, suggesting that this model is an incomplete description of the light curve.
-The fits also suggest a large systematic error in $\omega$ when compared to the other parameters ($i$ and $e$).
+Formally, the estimates for $\omega$ and $i$ from fitting the ASAS-SN and TESS light curves differ by $3\sigma$, but the actual differences of $ < 7^\circ$ are remarkably small given the very different characters of the two light curves.
+The eccentricities derived from the two fits are consistent to within $1\sigma$.
 While this model does not account for effects such as irradiation and Doppler boosting, it is a good approximation of the tidal distortions during the orbit and can be used to estimate the orbital parameters of this system without requiring further knowledge about the properties of the stars in the system.
 The best-fit models for the ASAS-SN and combined Sector 1+2 TESS data for MACHO 80.7443.1718 are shown in the top panel of Figure \ref{fig:fig3} with the solid red lines.
 The best fit parameters are summarized in Table \ref{tab:fits}.

+We attempted fitting a standard eclipsing binary model including irradiation and reflection effects to the ASAS-SN V-band light curve using \verb"PHOEBE 2.1" \citep{2016ApJS..227...29P,2018ApJS..237...26H} but were unable to replicate the observed variability amplitude.
+This is not very surprising because the high amplitude pulses are almost certainly due to transient dynamical tides that are not included in normal eclipsing binary modeling codes.
+Unfortunately, there are no public codes for modeling heartbeat stars which include these effects.
+We have put off attempts at more detailed models until we have the radial velocity data needed to better constrain the orbit and masses.
+We will also explore a simultaneous fit to the light curve incorporating both the binary star features and the tidally induced pulsations with \verb"PHOEBE 2.1" (see for e.g., \citealt{2018MNRAS.473.5165H}).